alexandru/scala-best-practices/sections/2-language-rules.md

 ### 2.18 MUST NOT include classes, traits and objects inside package objects

 Classes, including case classes, traits and objects do not belong inside package objects.
 It is unnecessary, confuses the compiler and is therefore discouraged.
-For example, refraing from doing the following:
+For example, refrain from doing the following:
 ```scala
 package foo